Fabbrica di Cioccolato Cima Norma

-The Fabbrica di Cioccolato Cima Norma S.A., also Chocolat Cima-Norma S.A., in Torre-Dangio (today Blenio municipality) was an industrial chocolate production company in the canton of Ticino.
-It was founded in 1903 by the Cima brothers.
-It went bankrupt in 1968.
+§The Fabbrica di Cioccolato CimaNorma S.A., also Chocolat Cima-Norma S.A., in Dangio- Torre (today Blenio municipality) was an industrial chocolate production company in the canton of Ticino.
+It was founded in 1903 by the Cima brothers and closed its doors in 1968.
+The company CimaNorma S.A. also stands for the economic development and modernization advancement goal from the beginning of the 20th century for the mountain valley Blenio Valley, which was classified as a peripheral region.

-Cima-Norma manufactured all products related to cocoa; from chocolate powder to chocolate bars.
+CimaNorma manufactured all products related to cocoa; from chocolate powder to chocolate bars.
 The factory complex, still in existence today, is located at the entrance of the Val Soia, at the foot of the Rheinwaldhorn massif.

 A foundation promoting culture, La Fabbrica del Cioccolato, was established in 2016.
 It offers space in the former industrial complex for creators of contemporary art.
 At the end of August 2020, the Cima Norma Art Festival took place for the first time.

 Prehistory

-The sparsely populated Blenio Valley, traditionally characterized in the past by subsistence-oriented forestry, arable farming and pasture farming, by viticulture in small plots and by emigration, developed forms of seasonal emigration in the 18th century in which better-off families also remained involved: the mostly male emigrants moving with the seasons to the urban centers of Europe (Paris, Milan, Pavia, Turin, Genoa, Lyon, Nice, Frankfurt, Amsterdam etc.), where they sold sweets such as chestnuts or chocolate.
-In the summer they usually returned to their villages to help with the agricultural work, which was left in the hands of the women the rest of the year.
+The sparsely populated Blenio Valley, traditionally characterized in the past by subsistence-oriented forestry, arable farming and pasture farming, by viticulture in small plots and by emigration, developed forms of seasonal emigration in the 18th century in which better-off families also remained involved: the mostly male emigrants moving with the seasons to the urban centers of Europe (Paris, Milan, Pavia, Turin, Genoa, Lyon, Nice, Frankfurt, Amsterdam etc.), where they sold sweets, such as chestnuts or chocolate.
+In the summer, they usually returned to their villages to help with the agricultural work, which was left in the hands of the women the rest of the year.
 Domestic agriculture thus formed the backbone of this "dual family economy".
+The monetary income from emigration, which could be used only to a limited extent for consumption due to the lack of offers in the hardly commercialized economy of Ticino, flowed into new companies.
+This enabled the establishment of permanent sales outlets or cafes, restaurants and hotels and the accumulation of expertise and investment capital.

 The best-known example of such a success story is the curriculum vitae of the entrepreneur Carlo Gatti (1817–1878) from Dongio in the Blenio Valley, whose restaurants and ice cream production brought him great wealth in England.
 The Cima family, who came from the commune of Aquila (today the commune of Blenio) and partly emigrated to the south of France, founded a chocolate factory in their valley of origin.
 Descendants of this long-established family, which had been wealthy since the 16th century, had already founded the first chocolate factory in Milan around 1750 and took over factories founded by their compatriots in Nice around 1800 and in Frankfurt around 1870.
 In addition, the manufacturer Maestrani in Flawil, Switzerland, goes back to a chocolatier from the municipality of Aquila.
 Also in distant Santiago de Chile, these emigrants founded the chocolate factory Giosia Luis, Hermano & Cia in 1875, which belongs to Nestlé Chile today.